Ray9T/Detect-image-manipulation/README.md

 # DeepFake Detection References
 ( Shoutout to Daisy for indexing)

+Why is there an urgent need to address image fabrications?
+Start with the why. **Image fakery**: [Website](https://gijn.org/resource/tipsheet-investigating-ai-audio-deepfakes/)

 A list of Deepfakes Detection datasets, tools, papers and code.
 If this list help you in your research, a star is my pleasure.